 The first time I went, I waited over two hours in the pissing rain to get in, watching the smoke from the main dance room they called "Dante's Inferno" billow under the doorway onto the street.
 The door policy was simple: "You don't have to be gay or a member to get in, but your attitude and look will count."
 The door bitch Tom was infamous, but after a few weeks he became my friend.
 I never did find out why he started letting me skip the queue every Sunday, but since his side-eye could fuck with even the hardest queer, I never asked.

 Trade was part Berghain, part Studio 54.
-Visually, like its organiser Laurence Malice, it was camp and flamboyant and outrageous, everything presented with a sardonic sexualised humour.
+Visually, like its organizer Laurence Malice, it was camp and flamboyant and outrageous, everything presented with a sardonic sexualized humor.
 This was, after all, the man who, in 1995, dropped his trousers and flashed his pants on stage at Trade in Le Palace, Paris, in protest at the French government testing nuclear weapons on islands in the South Pacific.

 "Trade will not return to Paris while Chirac is in power, but thank you for having us this time," Malice said on stage to a packed-out club.
 David Guetta, who was running Le Palace at the time, never invited him back.